 Margo Jackson

-Margo is a Child & Adolescent Counsellor with the Arts offering short and long term individual counselling to children aged 4–16.
+Margo is a Child & Adolescent Counsellor with the Arts offering short and long term individual counselling to children aged 4–18.
+She works at Caya on Mondays and Wednesdays.

 I am a psychotherapeutic counsellor with a background in the arts and education.
 At the heart of my work is the belief that every child deserves to feel seen, heard and accepted.
 I create a warm, non-judgemental space for children and young people to feel at ease whilst exploring and processing their feelings and worries.

 My training at the Institute for Arts in Therapy and Education (IATE) has equipped me with a strong foundation in integrating the Arts into therapeutic practice.
-I use a combination of talking and the Arts, adapting to the needs and preferences of the child.
-This allows children to explore feelings that can be hard to put into words.
+I use a combination of talking and the Arts, adapting to the needs and preferences of the child or young person.
+This allows them to explore feelings that can be hard to put into words.
+However, using the Arts is never a requirement and some clients might prefer to simply talk things through.

-I work with a range of emotional difficulties including:
+I support children and young people with a range of emotional challenges, including:

 • Anxiety and overwhelm